Shadows (The X-Files): Plot

 Two muggers are found dead in a back alley of Philadelphia after robbing a woman, Lauren Kyte, at an automated teller machine.
 FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate the case when called in by a pair of agents from an unknown agency.
-The bodies are found to have an electrical charge and their throats have been crushed from the inside.
-Meanwhile, Lauren sees her boss, Robert Dorlund, and resigns due to her grief over the death of Dorlund's partner, Howard Graves, who supposedly committed suicide weeks before.
+The bodies are found to have an electrical charge, and their throats have been crushed from the inside.
+Meanwhile, Lauren sees her boss, Robert Dorlund, and resigns from her job due to grief over the death of Dorlund's partner, Howard Graves, who supposedly committed suicide weeks before.

 Mulder and Scully determine that one of the dead muggers belonged to an Islamic terrorist group, the Isfahan, and using the ATM video are able to track down Lauren.
 A screenshot of the video reveals a blurry figure who appears to be Howard Graves.
 When the agents meet with Lauren at her home, she reluctantly admits to the incident but knows nothing about the murders.
-Upon leaving, the agents find their car going out of control on its own, leading it to crash into another car.
+Upon leaving, the agents find their car going out of control on its own, causing it to crash.
 At a repair shop, the car is found to have no evidence of tampering, but an electrical charge is detected within it.

-Upon visiting Graves' headstone, the agents learn of his purported suicide and the death of his daughter at a young age, who would have been Lauren's age were she still alive.
+Upon visiting Graves' headstone, the agents learn of his purported suicide and the death of his daughter at a young age, who would have been Lauren's age if she were still alive.
 Scully suspects that Graves faked his death, but on consulting the pathologist who examined his body and testing the organs he donated to others, it is proved that he is really dead.
 Meanwhile, Lauren witnesses a vision at night, including blood appearing in the bathtub, that leads her to believe that Graves was murdered.

 At her going-away party, Lauren is threatened by Dorlund, who believes she has knowledge of confidential information that could implicate him.
 Lauren calls the agents to her home, but before they can get there two assassins hired by Dorlund arrive to kill her.
 An invisible force kills both of them just as Mulder and Scully arrive (with Mulder witnessing the body of one assassin floating in midair).

-Lauren is interrogated by Mulder, Scully, and the two unknown agents, who believe Graves and Dorlund's company sold technology to the Isfahan.
+Lauren is questioned by Mulder, Scully and the two unknown agents, who believe Graves and Dorlund's company sold technology to the Isfahan.
 Lauren admits to Mulder and Scully that the sales did indeed take place and that she believes Dorlund had Graves killed.
 After hearing Lauren recount the eerie circumstances that she believes are being caused by Graves' spirit, Scully—the usually reserved skeptic—readily accepts her story.
 Mulder is confused but, after Lauren leaves, Scully admits she was just humoring her.

-The agents search the company's premises, but are unable to find any evidence.
+The agents search the company's premises but are unable to find any evidence.
 When Dorlund attacks Lauren with a letter opener, Graves' spirit takes it and cuts open the wallpaper, revealing a disc with evidence.
-Weeks later, Lauren starts her new job, but it is implied that Graves' spirit may have followed her there.
+Weeks later, Lauren starts her new job in Omaha, Nebraska, but it is implied that Graves' spirit may have followed her there.